josenk/vagrant-vmware-esxi/README.md

 Features and Compatibility
 --------------------------
-* Clone from VMs.  (see wiki)  Clone a VM on the esxi host instead of transferring a box stored on your local pc.
+* Clone from VMs.  (see wiki)  Clone a VM on the ESXi host instead of transferring a box stored on your local pc.
 * Any of the vmware Box formats should be compatible.
   * vmware_desktop, vmware_fusion, vmware_workstation...
   * To be fully functional, you must have open-vm-tools or vmware tools installed.